aleshaleksey/fansys23/06-abilities.md

 - Elemental: Air
 - Elemental: Earth
 - Elemental: Fire
-- Elemental: Ice
+- Elemental: Water/Ice
 - Incantation
 - Kinetic
 - Nature

 **Special**:

-- Each time a character wishes to learn the new category of local magic, they must take it as a separate ability.
+- Each time a character wishes to learn a new category of local magic, they must take it as a separate ability.
 - Each type of local magic also covers some global spells.
 As long a character has "Spellcasting: Global I" and the requisite level of local spellcasting of the type, they can cast global spells of that type and level.
 - In order to get the next level of a type of local magic, a character must have the previous one.
 So if a character wishes to learn "Spellcasting: Nature III", they must have "Spellcasting: Nature II", which requires having "Spellcasting: Nature I".
 - A spellcaster can never cast a spell with a minimum local (or local equivalent) MP dice cost higher than half of their level rounded up.
 So a level 13 character cannot cast a spell with a minimum MP dice cost of 8, 9, or 10.